-2021, citizen scientists reported a total of 5,027 encounters with tauhou / silvereyes, demonstrating that this species is common and widespread in native forest, suburban and urban habitats throughout the city (Figure 3.2.4).
+Cl of zero however, so the certainty around this decline in encounter rates is currently low.
+The tauhou / silvereye is the third most frequently reported native forest bird species by citizen scientists in Wellington City.
+Between 2011 and 2022, citizen scientists reported a total of 8,853 encounters with tauhou / silvereyes, demonstrating that this species is common and widespread in native forest, suburban and urban habitats throughout the city (Figure 3.2.4).

-Figure 3.2.3: Mean (±SE) number of tauhou / silvereyes recorded per five-minute bird count station in Wellington City between 2011 and 2020.
+Figure 3.2.3: Mean (±SE) number of tauhou / silvereyes recorded per five-minute bird count station in Wellington City between 2011 and 2021.

-Figure 3.2.4: Distribution of tauhou / silvereyes in Wellington City between 2011 and 2021.
-Orange circles represent tauhou / silvereye detections at five-minute bird count stations, with the size of the circle corresponding to the mean annual number of tauhou / silvereyes detected per station between 2011 and 2020.
-Yellow, green and blue circles represent tauhou / silvereye observations reported by local citizen scientists via eBird, the New Zealand Bird Atlas or iNaturalist between 2011 and 2021.
+Figure 3.2.4: Distribution of tauhou / silvereyes in Wellington City between 2011 and 2022.
+Orange circles represent tauhou / silvereye detections at five-minute bird count stations, with the size of the circle corresponding to the mean annual number of tauhou / silvereyes detected per station between 2011 and 2021.
+Yellow, green and blue circles represent tauhou / silvereye observations reported by local citizen scientists via eBird, the New Zealand Bird Atlas or iNaturalist between 2011 and 2022.